 The IIR firmware is composed of multiple software layers allowing for maximum flexibility, re-use and maintainability.
-At the highest level is a host interface abstraction layer in the common firmware which is also composed of multiple internal layers of service and library modules.
-The firmware is common among all IIR products both internal and external allowing for a common disk data format across the entire IIR product line.
+At the highest level is a host interface abstraction layer in the common firmware that is also composed of multiple internal layers of service and library modules.

-The I/O device pictured next to the firmware (Figure 3-1) also communicates over an abstraction layer allowing for elegant integration of multiple I/O device types from different vendors.
+The IO Device pictured next to the firmware (Figure 4: RAID Software Stack Architecture Block Diagram) also communicates over an abstraction layer allowing for elegant integration of multiple IO device types from different vendors.